depaul-dice/LLVMAnalyses/src/README.md

 ## Usage
 python3 main.py directory

+## Environment
+Ubuntu 16.04
+Python 3.7.8
+pydotplus 2.0.2

 ## Input specification
 The directory can only have the dotfiles inside

-## Each files' Main Functionalities
+## Each Files' Main Functionalities

 ### main.py
 This file is the file to be run.